lorriman/lastfmsearcher/README.md

 ### It includes :

 - MvvM architecture (based on streams and provider)
-- abstracted/pluggable backend (eg to allow easier replacement of lastFM API)
+- abstracted/pluggable backend (eg to allow easy replacement of lastFM API to adapt the app for other search purposes.)

 ### The plumbing includes: